genesiscommunitysuccess/docs/docs/05_operations/index.md

 ## Overview

 The Genesis low-code platform builds applications that run on Linux servers.
-Previous chapters have covered setting up development environments and the properties of the code frameworks.
+Other areas have covered setting up development environments and the properties of the code frameworks.

 This area covers: